Lohit9/MasterYourAlgorithms/README.md

 13. **Count/Sequence ADT**: Implementation for storing the count (number of occurrences of an integer within a sequence and other operations related to it.

-14. **Queue ADT**: Implementation of Queue and various operations list add-front, remove-back, etc. Augmentation strategies used.
+14. **Queue ADT**: Implementation of Queue and various operations list add-front, remove-back, etc.

 15. **Dictionary ADT**: Implementation of Dictionary adt and various operations like lookup, insert, traversal etc.